sharad28/End-to-End-on-Bank-Note-Authentication-using-ML-FLASK-FLASGGER/README.md

 # End-to-End-on-Bank-Note-Authentication-using-ML-FLASK-FLASGGER
 Abstract:/n
 Data were extracted from images that were taken for the evaluation of an authentication procedure for banknotes.
-Click here to get the dataset https://archive.ics.uci.edu/ml/machine-learning-databases/00267/

 #Attribute Information